rupamharod1/React-Demo-App/README.md

    cd React-Hardhat-Boilerplate
    yarn
    ```
-2. Start the ganache network and export the private key of the first account to the .env file in the hardhat folder, it will be used for deploying the contracts and you can also add Etherscan apikey for verifications:
+2. Private key & Network Urls setup: in the hardhat folder you'll find a .env file, it's used to store all the sensible data/keys like your private key, RPC url for mainnet, rinkeby, kovan... (you get RPC url from services like Infura or Alchemy for free), you can also provide Etherscan api key to allow automatic contracts verifications :
    ```sh
     RINKEBY_ETHERSCAN_API_KEY="your etherscan api key"
     RINKEBY_RPC_URL="https://eth-rinkeby.alchemyapi.io/v2/apiKey"